 Christianity is still the predominant religion in the United States (about 75%), which means there have to be millions of Christians who have at least experimented with non-monogamy.
 And at least some of those experimenters must have loved it, because contrary to what many people believe, good Christians can also be swingers!

 This may come as a shock to those who see people with a strong Christian faith as sexually repressed – or at the very least, not that open-minded when it comes to sex.
-But just because good church-going, God-fearing Christian folk follow the teachings of Jesus, doesn’t mean they can’t be open-minded about some sharing in the sheets.
+But just because good church-going, God-fearing Christian folk follow Jesus’ teachings doesn’t mean they can’t be open-minded about some sharing in the sheets.

 Why it’s complex

 The sanctity of marriage is often referenced within the concept of purity, but even porn and masturbation can be viewed as sinful by devout Christians.
 Let’s be honest most Christians don’t honor the rules against masturbation.
-Some do but many sex studies show most people masturbate.
-Many Christians have pre-marital sex, which could also be considered a sin but has become the norm for the majority of the American population.
+Some do, but many sex studies show most people masturbate.
+Many Christians have pre-marital sex, which could also be considered a sin but has become the norm for most of the American population.
 Many Christians across the board agree that they are not okay with any sexual acts outside of marriage, but people’s minds quickly jump to cheating or “adultery” when they think of sex outside of marriage.

 And that begs the question, what is adultery?
 The definition changes in various versions of the Bible (and the dictionary) but is always called a sin.
 But where is the line?
 Is it adulterous to be attracted to others?
 Is it only cheating?
 And what constitutes cheating?
 Kissing, oral, intercourse?
 Is emotional cheating adulterous?